yuqiii-wang/KnowledgeNotes/mgt_and_tools/creational_design_patterns/builder/builder.md

 # Builder

-When a described object is complex and needs lots of code inside a `constructor`, it is preferred to abstract common attributes and place them in a parent abstract class, and realized with children of implementation details.
+When a described object is complex and needs lots of code inside a `constructor`, it is preferred to abstract common attributes and place them in a parent abstract class, and to realize by children with implementation details.

 Class attributes are set/get methods, and ClassBuilder describes detailed/complex methods to set/get class attributes.